Flaka Krelani

-Flaka Krelani (born 28 June 1989) is an Kosovo-Albanian singer.
+Flaka Krelani (born 28 June 1989) is a Kosovo-Albanian singer.

 Music career

-Flaka started her career at "Ethet", a similar contest to Idols where she reached the final.
+Krelani started her career at "Ethet", a similar contest to Idol where she reached the final.
 After the show, she became one of the most popular Albanian rock singers.
 During the six-year period after Ethet, Flaka participated in various music festivals held in different Albanian territories.
 She participated in Top Fest, receiving "Best Alternative" in its 4th edition, and "Best Rock" in its eighth edition.